compmaster/f3site/README.md

-# f3site
+# F3Site
-Free lightweight content management system for PHP and MySQL or SQLite
+This is an open-source lightweight content management system with support for multilingual sites.

+# Requirements
+- PHP 5.2+
+- MySQL 5.1+
+- SQLite 3+

+# Contributing
+Feel free to join project development.
+More informations will be published soon.